quepas/take-a-rest/README.md

 * [Express](http://expressjs.com) - a minimal web framework (for _building http server_, _handling request/response_)
 * [lowdb](https://github.com/typicode/lowdb) - single JSON file database (for _data access and storage_)

 For project installation and management we will use [NPM Package Manager](https://www.npmjs.com/).
+For testing servers and REST APIs we will use [Postman](https://www.getpostman.com/).

 ### Installation